How long is your camp session?

 What contact will I have with the staff and camp directors during camp?

 Our camp staff is available to speak with parents during our summer sessions.
-Executive Director Kirsten Jensen will be available by phone and via e-mail, should you have any questions or concerns.
-Additionally, each night Camp Altitude will post photos of the day’s events at camp, so you can see your child in action at camp!
+Program Manager, Kirsten Jensen, will be available by phone and via e-mail, should you have any questions or concerns.
+Additionally, each night Altitude at Via will post photos of the day’s events at camp, so you can see your child in action at camp!

-What happens if my child needs medical attention?
-What if my child takes medication?
+What happens if my participant needs medical attention?
+What if my participant takes medication?

 Camp Altitude has a full-time nurse living in the dorm with the campers and staff.
 Medications taken by campers are stored under lock and key with the nurse and they are distributed as required by our nurse.
 In addition, there is a University Health Center on the campus.

-How will you help prepare me and my child for camp this summer?
+How will you help prepare me and my participant for camp this summer?

 Our comprehensive intake process ensures that we obtain detailed information about your child, as well as information about any services provided.
 We will personally meet with you and your child to not only get to know you, but to also start the process of getting you ready for camp and familiarizing you with the Camp Altitude Program.